helhindi/notejam/spring/README.md

 This repo is a modified clone of https://github.com/nordcloud/notejam It aims to add a provisional infrastructure to help develop against and promote to production.

 The infrastructure is WIP and hence specific security elements such as CloudFront, SSL certificates and Ingress are pending.
-The `terrafom local-exec` which initialises the DB required public access (albeit temporarily).
+DB initialisation used public access (albeit temporarily).
 A specific To-do list is found below.

 ![Alt text](./notejam-arch-v0.1.png?raw=true "Notejam proposed architecture v0.1")

-## Getting Started
+## Getting started:
 **Note:** The instructions assume an OSX machine with `brew` installed.
-## Clone repo & install pre-req tools:

 From an OSX machine's Terminal; launch the following commands:
 ```
   git clone -b dev https://github.com/helhindi/notejam.git &&cd spring